Lightning-AI/pytorch-lightning/docs/source-fabric/advanced/model_parallel/fsdp.rst

 |

-Verify that FSDP works with your model by comparing the peak memory usage printed in the CUDA memory summary (see example above) with regular DDP training:
+Verify that FSDP works with your model by comparing the peak memory usage printed in the CUDA memory summary (see example above) with regular DDP training.
+You should see a decrease in allocated memory and a slight increase in iteration time:

 .. list-table:: Comparison of FSDP and DDP memory usage
    :widths: 25 25 25